 Our Legal Services and Conveyancing

-- If it is not possible for you to go to the land office in person, we can prepare a Power of Attorney that will allow you to appoint our firm or a third party to conduct the transfer at the land office on your behalf.
+- If it is not possible for you to go to the land office in person, we can prepare a Power of Attorney that will allow you to appoint our firm or our Thai property lawyer to conduct the transfer at the land office on your behalf.

 - If you prefer to go to the land office yourself, one of our staff can accompany you to make sure your rights are protected.

 - Before the official transfer of property at the land department, we will inform you of the documents needed and the approximate amount of money you will need for the taxes and administrative fees that must be paid.